Can GitHub Issues Help in App Review Classifications?: Introduction

 However, the challenges of preparing labeled datasets have received comparatively less attention.
-In some studies, researchers have explored the use of semi-supervised \cite{Deocadez} or active learning \cite{Dhinakaran} methods or combined dataset \cite{Devin} to address this critical challenge \cite{Dabrowski}.
-Despite these efforts, the trained models still exhibit low accuracy and require further improvement.
-To answer this problem, we propose an approach to enhance the generalizability of trained models by augmenting the manually labeled review dataset
+In some studies, researchers have explored the use of semi-supervised~\cite{Deocadez} or active learning~\cite{Dhinakaran} methods or combined dataset~\cite{Devin} to address this critical challenge~\cite{Dabrowski}.
+The main problem with these approaches is their reliance on either insufficient existing datasets or human-dependent methods for collecting new data, both of which present significant difficulties as mentioned earlier.
+So, despite these efforts, the trained models still exhibit low accuracy and require further improvement.
+To answer this problem, we propose an approach to enhance the generalizability of trained models by augmenting the manually labeled review dataset.

-In addition to app stores, some platforms such as Twitter, forums (e.g. VLC and Firefox forums \cite{Tizard}), issue-tracking systems (e.g. GitHub \cite{Khalajzadeh}), etc., receive user feedback \cite{Devin, Nayebi}.
-Issue-tracking systems are not exclusive to developers, and users can also provide feedback, such as bug reports, feature requests, etc., by creating issues in app repositories.
-Developers usually assign one or more labels to an issue to present its purpose, topic, or priority \cite{Izadi}.
-Also, issue bodies have similarities with app store user reviews \cite{Al-Safoury, Zhang}.
-Al-Safoury et al.\cite{Al-Safoury} leverage the similarity between issue reports and user reviews to complete mentioned change requests.
-Also, Zhang et al.\cite{Zhang} utilize this similarity to assist in classifying unlabeled GitHub issues.
+In addition to app stores, some platforms such as Twitter, forums (e.g. VLC and Firefox forums~\cite{Tizard}), issue-tracking systems (e.g. GitHub~\cite{Khalajzadeh}), etc., receive user feedback~\cite{Devin, Nayebi}.
+Issue-tracking systems are not exclusive to developers, and users can also provide feedback, such as bug reports, feature requests, etc., by creating issues in app repositories~\cite{Rostami}.
+Developers usually assign one or more labels to an issue to present its purpose, topic, or priority~\cite{Izadi}.
+Also, issue bodies have similarities with app store user reviews~\cite{Al-Safoury, Zhang}.
+Al-Safoury et al.~\cite{Al-Safoury} leverage the similarity between issue reports and user reviews to complete mentioned change requests.
+Also, Zhang et al.~\cite{Zhang} utilize this similarity to assist in classifying unlabeled GitHub issues.
 In comparison, we use issue reports to improve review classifiers by applying linguistic patterns to adapt them to user reviews.
 Although issues contain more technical details than reviews, they can enrich review-based labeled datasets.
 In this paper, we augment the manually labeled dataset by integrating processed labeled issues with them to train more generalizable models for review classification.
 To the best of our knowledge, this paper is the first study that uses labeled issues in GitHub to enhance the generalizability of app review classifiers.